Ahhh… preschool photography. One of my favourite genres.

 But as time goes on, it will happen, and your confidence will grow with it.

-I factor this into account when I’m trialling a new photographer.
-Whilst I need you to have advanced technical and light skills, I don’t expect you to be as fast as me or anyone else who has experience in pre-school photography.
+Belinda factors this into account when she’s trialling a new photographer.
+Whilst she needs you to have advanced technical and light skills, she doesn’t expect you to be fast as the more experienced pre-school photographers.

 Once you learn some tricks, get used to the logistical aspects, and gain some confidence, it’s a fun gig.
 You’ll find yourself skipping home from work because a little person adopted you and drew you a crayon masterpiece to take home.